xapian/xapian-docsprint/concepts/search/queryparser.rst

 additional terms.

-One thing to note is that the behaviour of the +/- operators vary depending on the default operator used and the above examples assume that OP_OR is used.
+One thing to note is that the behaviour of the +/- operators vary depending on the default operator used and the above examples assume that :xapian-just-constant:`OP_OR` is used.

 Searching with Prefixes
 ~~~~~~~~~~~~~~~~~~~~~~~